fallen-icarus/cardano-loans/README.md

 freely trade the Key NFT on secondary markets.
 7. **Asset Token** - demarcates what asset is being lent out for the loan.

+LenderID token asset names are the lender's credential hash, prefixed with either "00" or "01" if the credential is a pubkey or script, respectively.

+BorrowerID token asset names are the borrower's staking credential hash.
+The hash is not prefixed with anything which guarantees uniqueness if the same credential is used for BorrowerIDs and LenderIDs (a potentially common occurance).

+LoanID token asset names are `sha2_256( offer_tx_hash ++ offer_output_index )`.
+Since output
+references are guaranteed to be unique, LoanIDs are guaranteed to also be unique.

+Asset token asset names are `sha2_256( "Asset" ++ asset_policy_id ++ asset_name )`.
+The pre-hash
+prefix of `"Asset"` guarantees that the name will always be distinct from the other beacons.
+This prevents counterfeit beacons since it is techincally possible to create an Asset token for something that is not an asset (eg, an output reference or credential).

 The presence of these tokens help mediate dApp logic by acting as "stamps of approvals" for datums (ie, a datum with a token present will always be valid).
 In addition to this, all these tokens double as Beacons that users can query (via existing APIs) to interact with each other, without